codejoetheduke/First-Place-Solution-Store-Sales-Challenge/README.md

 📬 Contact
 For questions or feedback, feel free to reach out or open an issue!

-## Don't Just Have a Good Day.
+## Don't Just Have A Good Day.
 Have a Great Day!